 Out of the Cold

 This is a collaborative ministry with other churches in the neighbourhood.
-St. Matthews is responsible for 2 dates each winter.
+St. Matthews is responsible for one Saturday dinner for about 80 people each winter.

 Food Bank Collections